texx00/sandypi/docker/readme.md

 ### Saves

 Here the config files are saved.
 If necessary they can be modified by hand but should be easier to modify them by hand.
-The "saved_settings.json" file is regenerated from the "default_settings.json" if deleted (in case something goes wrong with the settings)
+The "saved_settings.json" file is regenerated from the "default_settings.json" if deleted (in case something goes wrong with the settings).

+If the default flask environmental variables need to be changed, it is possible to load a `.env` file inside this folder.
+The file will be copied when the container is first started and the new values for the variables will be used.
+Check the `.env.template` file to see which variables can be changed.
+(The changes will be available only after the container is restarted.)

 ### Database